vian21/coop-scraper/README.md

 ## Adding to new data

-The `HTML` content was scraped using an aunthenticated account on `Feb 21st 2022`.
+The `HTML` content was scraped using an aunthenticated account on `Apr 3rd 2022`.
 If you want to add new data or job postings:

 1. Login to you indEX account
 1. Select the faculty/programmes you want to summarize